credativ/plutono/docs/sources/enterprise/enterprise-configuration.md

 ## [caching]

-> **Note:** Available in Grafana Enterprise v7.5 and later versions.
+> **Note:** Available in Plutono Enterprise v7.5 and later versions.
-> **Note:** The Memcached cache backend is unavailable in Grafana Enterprise v7.5.
+> **Note:** The Memcached cache backend is unavailable in Plutono Enterprise v7.5.

-When query caching is enabled, Grafana temporarily stores the results of data source queries and serves cached responses to similar requests.
+When query caching is enabled, Plutono temporarily stores the results of data source queries and serves cached responses to similar requests.

 ### backend